yelghali/prompt-based-tutorial-AKS/README.md

 ## Azure Arc integration
  - How does AKS integrate with Azure Arc?
+ - What is the difference between Azure Arc and Fleet Manager ?
  - How can I use Azure Arc to deploy and manage AKS clusters on-premises or at the edge?
  - What are the benefits of using AKS with Azure Arc?